xCorteX/cs2-dma-radar/README.md

 java -jar CS2DMA-1.2.6.jar
 ```

+When using this radar with an advanced anti-cheat (Faceit, Esea etc.) avoid runnnig the radar on the same network as the target machine.

-Then you should be able to access the radar at http://localhost:8080
+You should be able to access the radar at http://localhost:8080 and your local IP address.
+If you want to share the radar with your friends, check the section [Share radar](#-share-radar).

 ## ⚡️ Requirements